 - A 500-level Graduate Seminar is normally taken in the Spring semester of the junior year or the Fall semester of the senior year.
 Students who wish to take their graduate seminar in another semester due to its greater suitability to their thesis topic may petition the Department Honors Coordinator for an exception.
 If no appropriate graduate seminar is being offered at any time in the year, candidates may petition to substitute an undergraduate colloquium to be taken as History 596R “Special Studies.”
 Honors students may use graduate seminar courses (500-level) to fulfill the history major colloquia requirement; however, graduate seminars do not meet the College continuing writing requirement.

 - History 495BW is the thesis-writing section of History 495A.
-Normally, this course is taken in the student’s last undergraduate semester (normally the spring semester of senior year) and is organized around the writing of the honors thesis.
+This course is taken in the student’s last undergraduate semester (normally the spring semester of senior year) and is organized around the writing of the honors thesis.

 3. Project Proposal

 4. Honors Thesis

-- An honors thesis, usually between 40 and 60 pages, based on original research, typed and presented on approved thesis paper (as per the College honors program specifications) must be completed in conjunction with the College honors program deadlines.
+- An honors thesis, usually between 40 and 60 pages, based on original research (as per the College honors program specifications) must be completed in conjunction with the College honors program deadlines.

 Note on Joint Major Requirements

-Please note that joint majors (History/Art History, Classics/History, Economics/History, English/History, Religion/History) must choose to follow the honors program requirements of one of the joint majors and adhere to the joint-major honors examination procedures (below).
+Please note that joint majors (History/Art History, Classics/History, English/History, Religion/History) must choose to follow the honors program requirements of one of the joint majors and adhere to the joint-major honors examination procedures (below).